 Wood Sheds

 Wood storage sheds are sturdy and stylish.
-Lumber framing provides strength to withstand loads from wind and snow, and can support multiple shelves and hangers.
+Lumber framing provides strength to withstand loads from wind and snow, supporting multiple shelves and hangers.
 Engineered wood siding resists termites and rot.
-You can paint these sheds to match your home or to blend in with your landscape and customize them to create an attractive building.
+You can paint these sheds to match your home or to blend in with the landscape.
+Customize them to create an attractive, as well as practical space.
 Many models include windows.
 Do-it-yourself kits may not come with roofing materials, such as shingles, underlayment and drip edges, but if installation is available, it may include the materials.
 Wood sheds require maintenance.
-You'll need to repaint or restain them regularly and keep the roof, siding, etc., in good repair.
+You'll need to repaint or restain them regularly and keep the roof and siding in good repair.

 Pros